bholguin/YouNoodleTest/README.md

 1. Navigate to the project's root directory
 1. Make sure you are using Node >= 18
 2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm run install`
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`

 # husky